geekitude/dokuwiki-template-colormag/README.md

 Copy `dokuwiki/lib/tpl/colormag/debug/social.local.conf` file to `dokuwiki/conf` folder and adapt it to your needs.

-You can add new lines for social networks that are not in the list yet.
+You can add new lines for social networks that are not in the list yet (but you will eventually have to provide CSS color with a rule like `#colormag__social.glyphcolors a.social.github svg { fill: #24292e; }`).
 Note that the name must be lower case and contain no special characters (spaces must be replaced by underscores), `my_network` is a valid example.

 As for other SVG glyphs, you can put your own SVG files in `conf/svg` folder as long as it is named exactly like corresponding target network in configuration file.